-My preschoolers love to play with rocks!
-I made these number rocks over a year ago, and they’re still a hit with the children.
-They’re perfect for a variety of hands-on math activities like, such as one-to-one correspondence.
+On top of just being awesome, these number rocks are perfect for a variety of hands-on math activities such as one-to-one correspondence.

-Once all of the rocks were dry, I went back and sealed all of them.
-This has helped keep the paint from chipping too much as kids handle them.
+Once all of your number rocks are dry, use an acrylic sealer on them.
+This helps keep the paint from chipping too much as the kids handle the rocks.

 There are numerous ways to use these number rocks in preschool.
 Below are just a few examples: